AP Glossary

 Meter Rate

-How fast a progressive meter increases per dollar wagered, expressed as cents per dollar of coin-in.
-A meter rate of $0.50 per $100 coin-in means the progressive grows by half a cent per dollar bet.
+How fast a progressive jackpot climbs per dollar wagered — players call it the counter rate — expressed as cents per dollar of coin-in.
+A counter rate of $0.50 per $100 coin-in means the progressive grows by half a cent per dollar bet.
 Lower rates mean slower growth and higher cost to reach breakeven.

 Live Examples